 It is only safe to put your baby in a bike trailer when they are over a year old.
 Any time before is insanely dangerous for your baby.
 Seat your child firmly, strap them in securely, and close up the compartment.

-Usually, the one year rule is a law.
+Usually, the one-year rule is a law.
 This applies in the state of New York, among others.
+Even if it is not a law in your state yet, make sure to follow it as a safety tip.
 The reasoning behind this is very simple.

 To prevent this, you need to make sure that there is foam dampening in your bike trailer.
 If you really want to keep your baby safe inside a bike trailer, put as many pillows and soft padding as possible between the baby and the hard surfaces.

 Make sure your baby is stable and can sit upright before taking them on a bike ride.
 To be extra safe, try to make sure you find a helmet for your child.
 Ultimately, it is far more important that you keep your child safe and away from you than at risk and with you.